juliahi/diffcog/README.md

-# Heuristic algorithm to build differential contigs from Overlap/String graph build for two sets of samples from RNA-seq experiments.
+# DIFFCOG

-This repository contains code to build differential contigs with String graph using two sets of samples containing NGS reads.
+-  Heuristic algorithm to build *DIFFerential Contigs from Overlap (string) Graph* build for two sets of samples from RNA-seq experiments.

-They need to be specified in *config.py* file by specifying input and output directory, two sets of sample names and input files' suffixes for paired-end reads.
-This file also contains other options such as number of simplification iterations or minimal contig length.
+This repository contains code to build differential contigs with String graph using two sets of samples containing NGS paired-end RNA-seq reads.

 ## Requirements
 * snakemake